ATF unlikely to crack down on rapid-fire bump stocks

 "It’s a case where technology has overwhelmed the law," said Chipman, who now works for Americans for Responsible Solution.

 Some experts said the ATF is unlikely to change its ruling.
-The agency is under constant pressure from congressional gun-rights advocates, who regularly threaten to cut funding and have refused to confirm a director for years-long stretches.
+The agency is under constant pressure from congressional gun-rights advocates, who regularly threaten to cut funding and have refused to confirm a director for years at a time.
 The agency has been without a Senate-confirmed leader since 2015.

 That’s why even a growing number of Republicans have said the only way to deal with bump stocks is through new laws.